-What technique should I use?
+How to brush your teeth – what technique should I use?

 There must be consideration for using the right brushing technique too.
 By applying the correct technique you improve your chances of effectively removing plaque and bacteria.
 See our post on how to brush your teeth properly for detailed instructions.

 The ADA demonstrate what they consider to be the correct technique in the following video.

 This correct brushing technique is something that Wainright and Sheihams research picked up on.
 They found that 6 different techniques were actually being offered and that the unacceptably large diversity in recommendations on what tooth brushing method to use should concern the dental profession.